mercadopago/devsite-docs/guides/mp-delivery/change-store-status.en.md

 # Change store status

-The health statuses are defined as follows:
+The peformance statuses are defined as follows:

 * **Enabled**: the store is open and ready to take orders.
 * **Paused**: the store is paused and will not be able to receive new orders, but it will continue to be displayed in the Mercado Pago app.